Stanford students visit Villa Hügel

 The programme “Berthold Beitz Student Trips to Berlin” is open for applications until 11 April 2025.

 In close collaboration with the city of Essen and in cooperation with the Jewish Museum Berlin, up to ten classes from grades 9 to 13 will have the opportunity to travel to Berlin in a class group each year starting in the 2024/2025 school year.
 The Berthold Beitz Student Trips to Berlin (Berthold Beitz Schüler*innenfahrten nach Berlin) enable school classes from Essen to travel to Berlin in the spirit of German-Jewish understanding, including to the Jewish Museum Berlin and other places of remembrance of the National Socialist dictatorship.
-Berthold Beitz saved the lives of hundreds of Jewish people during the Second World War and was honoured as “Righteous Among the Nations” at Yad Vashem.
+Berthold Beitz saved the lives of hundreds of Jewish people during the Second World War and was honoured as “Righteous Among the Nations” at Yad Vashem, Jerusalem.
 To this day, German-Jewish understanding remains one of the most important focal points of the Foundation’s work.

 The Ruhr University Bochum was one of the first universities in Germany to set up the “Alfried Krupp Student Laboratory of Science” with the support of the Foundation, which houses both the Student Laboratory for Natural and Engineering Sciences and the Student Laboratory for Humanities and Social Sciences.
 Students of all ages are introduced to the methods of scientific work in a practical way.